 Are you encouraged to innovate?
 Do you have some latitude in the technical solutions?
 Can you embrace new methodologies, and happily discard those found wanting?

-Java technical lead and solutions architect in London for the e-gaming industry for ten years. more...
+Java technical lead and solutions architect in London for the UK IT industry for over ten years. more...